Physical peculiarities of divergences emerging in q-deformed statistics: The divergences of q-statistics

 or, equivalently, As usual \cite{2PP93}, in terms of the so-called q-logarithms \cite{tsallis} $\ln_q(x)= \frac{x^{1-q} - 1 }{1-q}$, the entropy is cast in the fashion

 and it is finite if ${\cal Z}$ and $<{\cal U}>$ are also finite.

-\nd Our purpose here is then to derive, for the classical HO, physical thermo-statistical variables ${\cal Z}$, $<{\cal U}>$, and ${\cal S}$, using dimensional regularization.
-As an illustration, we specify things for the cases of dimensions one, two, and three.
+\nd Our purpose here is then to derive, for the classical HO, physical thermo-statistical variables ${\cal Z}$, $<{\cal U}>$, and ${\cal S}$, by appropriately treating (regularizing) the above singularities.
+As an illustration, we specify things for the cases of dimensions one, two, three, and $N$.